 How to make the soup?

-- Add in the diced potatoes and chopped fennel.
-Give them a quick stir.
+- Add in the diced potatoes and chopped fennel, stirring them quickly.

 - Season with salt and pepper, then pour the stock over the veggies.